Your basket is currently empty!

 Protecting patient safety and upholding clinical integrity should be the top priorities when making treatment decisions.

-Until robust data from clinical trials supports the use of ivermectin for COVID-19, it is ethically and legally prudent to refrain from prescribing it for this purpose.
+Until robust data from clinical trials support the use of Ivermectin for the treatment of COVID-19, it is ethically and legally prudent to refrain from prescribing it for this purpose.

-Given that Ivermectin is not authorised in the UK except in a limited form for the treatment of rosacea, and major health bodies advise against its use for COVID-19 outside of trials, I do not feel it would be responsible to suggest retailers for purchasing it.
+Given that Ivermectin is not authorised in the UK except in a limited form for the treatment of rosacea, and significant health bodies advise against its use for COVID-19 outside of trials, I do not feel it would be responsible to suggest retailers for purchasing it.
 I recommend consulting with a doctor and considering participation in authorised clinical trials if you are interested in this treatment.
-I apologise that I cannot provide the requested list, but I hope this explanation is understandable

 However, given the current ivermectin regulations, I don’t feel it would be responsible to suggest retailers for purchasing it.

-The drug is only approved in limited form for treating rosacea in the UK, and major health bodies like the MHRA, EMA, and WHO advise against its use for COVID-19 outside of clinical trials.
+The drug is only approved in a limited form for treating rosacea in the UK, and significant health bodies, such as the MHRA, EMA, and WHO, advise against its use for COVID-19 outside of clinical trials.

 Patient safety is paramount, especially with unproven treatments.